 Q: Where do I park if I am driving myself to the conference?

 A: If you are driving to Indiana University, you need to inform your Best Buddies staff contact upon registering for the conference.
 All attendees who will drive to leadership conference will receive a parking pass and campus map via e-mail from Best Buddies.
 Attendees’ cars, with the parking pass displayed, will be parked in a campus lot two blocks from the dormitory.

 Q: What should I expect at the dorms?

-A: Conference attendees will be staying at the Briscoe, McNutt and Foster Residence Quads.
-Best Buddies participants will be separated by program type (college, high school, or middle school) and by gender.
+A: Best Buddies participants will be separated by program type (college, high school, or middle school) and by gender.
 Everyone will have a roommate, and most likely you will be rooming with someone from your state/region.
 Please note any exceptional rooming needs you may have on your registration form, and notify your Best Buddies staff contact as well to arrangements can be made in advance for your specific needs.